 I have / do not / can not (cannot)

 Never leave it open—people are busy and they want to know at a glance what the email is regarding.
-It should be specific and informative.
+It should be concise and informative.

 Think of two or three keywords that describe the content of the email or what you hope to communicate.